ChenCoin/cloudGo/neatfs/README.md

  - unzip the zip file
  - edit the config.json
  - change the value of initial from false to true, and change the port and root dir if need
- - finally, run nanofs "./nanofs" or "./nanofs.exe" on windows
+ - finally, run neatfs with "./neatfs" or "./neatfs.exe" on windows
- - maybe "nohup ./nanofs > log &" is better
+ - maybe "nohup ./neatfs > log &" is better